Jacalz/sparta/README.md

 ## Downloads

 Please visit the [release page](https://github.com/Jacalz/sparta/releases) for the downloading the latest release.
-Versions for Linux, MacOS and Windows are available, with an Android version comaing in the future.
+Versions for Linux, MacOS and Windows are available, with an Android version coming in the future.

+## Contributing

+Contributions are strongly appreciated.
+Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable doing.
+We as a community can strive towards making this project even better.
+If you want to contribute code, the folder structure below will hopefully help you know where to start looking.

-## Folder structure:
+### Folder structure:
-- **assets/ :** Storage of icons and other assets used in the project.
+- **assets/ :** Storage for icons and other assets used throughout the project.
-- **bundled/ :** Images bundled in to the source code.
+- **bundled/ :** Images and logos bundled in to the source code.
-- **file/ :** Common code for file handling in the application and home of the file package.
+- **file/ :** Common code for file handling in the application.
-  - **file/encrypt :** Cryptographic functions used for encryption etc.
+  - **file/encrypt :** Cryptographic functions used for encryption.
   - **file/parse :** Contains adapted versions of parse functions from `strconv` for extracting numbers from strings.
-- **gui :** Contains all the files containing the code used for creating and running the graphical user interface.
+- **gui :** All the code for creating the interface along with functions that run on button presses are to be found here.
-- **share :** All specific file sharing code for updaing saved exercises across multiple devices.
+- **share :** All specific file sharing code for end-to-end encrypted file sharing over a local network.

 ## License
 - Sparta is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE Version 3` and created by [Jacalz](https://github.com/jacalz).